 How Your Credit Score Is Determined

-In general, there are five elements that factor into your credit score, and each is weighted differently.
+In general, there are five elements that factor into your credit score.
+Each is weighted differently.
+Here’s how your credit score is determined:

 Payment history is basically a snapshot of your reliability as a consumer and borrower.
 It includes your credit card, car and mortgage payments.
 It also shows whether you have defaulted on other bills, had an account sent to a collection agency or been sued for delinquency.
 Bankruptcies and foreclosures fall into this category, as well.

 The next largest factor in determining your credit score is how much credit you’ve been extended versus how much you’re using.
-Credit bureaus use something called a credit utilization ratio to measure whether you’re using too much credit.
-You shouldn’t owe too much on your revolving credit, but you also can’t owe too little.
+Credit bureaus use something called a credit utilization ratio to measure whether you’re using too much credit — and your ratio could affect your score.

 Keeping total balances owed at 7 percent of your total revolving credit limit gives consumers higher scores, according to Tracy Becker, credit expert and president of North Shore Advisory, a credit score restoration and education company.